Fuglesteg/fuglesteg.net/articles/hosting-minecraft-servers.md

 The two week minecraft phase is a phenomena that plagues and blesses the lives of gamers every year or even multiple times a year, but how often do we find ourselves keeping those old servers available for after the phase is over.
 How often does your friend group get caught up in how to host the server, server costs or god forbid minecraft realms.

-In this article we will explore how to host servers that can be kept available for years all on a single computer.
+In this article we will explore how to host servers that can be kept available for years, all on a single computer.

-Vanilla Minecraft servers have gotten only more and more greedy with their resource usage in recent years.
+Vanilla Minecraft servers have only gotten more and more greedy with their resource usage in recent years.
 Alternatives like paper exist, that attempt to minimize resource usage while still keeping a mostly vanilla experience.
 However many types of servers, especially modded, still require a lot of ram